Institutional Response Sequence to Congressional Rotation Initiatives (1990–2001)

 Recorded votes occurred in both chambers during 1995, but congressional procedure was structured so that no amendment proposal could advance through both chambers to the states through the Article V process.

 These votes therefore functioned as a procedural containment stage within the broader institutional sequence.
-Members could publicly support term limits while the amendment process itself remained inactive.
+Members could publicly support term limits while the amendment process did not produce an operative proposal pathway.

 Ballot Instruction Phase (1996–2000)